thingsboard/thingsboard.github.io/_includes/docs/user-guide/tbel.md

 This process consumes resources and introduces a relatively small latency (a few ms).
 The latter may become a problem if you have multiple rule nodes chained into one rule chain.

-TBEL execution consumes much less resources and has no extra latency for inter process communications.
+TBEL execution consumes much less resources and has no extra latency for inter-process communications.

 ## TBEL Language Guide

 TBEL is used to evaluate expressions written using Java syntax.
-Unlike Java however, TBEL is dynamically typed (with optional typing), meaning type qualification is not required in the source.
+Unlike Java, TBEL is dynamically typed (with optional typing), meaning that the source code does not require type qualification.
 The TBEL expression can be as simple as a single identifier, or as complicated as an expression with method calls and inline collections.

 #### Simple Property Expression